Enterprise forms automation: Implementation challenges

 The primary challenge to using these technologies is resource planning and implementation costs.
 However, all necessary technologies have existed since at least 2000.
 Furthermore, the U.S. Congress signed the Electronic Signatures in Global and National Commerce Act (ESIGN Act) into law, which lets companies accept digital signatures as valid signatures.
 Even with the law in effect, companies have been slow to adopt such solutions due to the cost and skills required to design, build, and maintain them at reasonable cost.

 A secondary challenge is integrating electronic forms into an existing process, whereby existing data stores can be accessed and supplied to and from the forms.
 While tools to assist with integration exist, most implementations require custom programming for specific forms and data sources.

-Many of these challenges are addressed by middleware solutions, technology platforms, and services that tie the pieces together.
-Known as Enterprise Application Integration (“EAI”), developers of EAI solutions are continually introducing new cost-effective methods to take advantage of web-based and centrally-managed capabilities and leverage legacy systems.
-With each advancement in EAI technologies enterprise forms automation becomes easier to implement and manage.
+Many of these challenges are addressed by middleware solutions, technology platforms, and services that connect different systems.
+Known as Enterprise Application Integration ("EAI"), these solutions have introduced methods for integrating web-based and centrally managed capabilities with legacy systems.
+Advances in EAI technologies have also simplified the implementation and management of enterprise forms automation.